WillMatthews/SimSPAD/README.md

 The simulation was originally written in MATLAB to interface with existing bit error rate detection code, but has since been migrated to c++ to enable the simulator to work (much, oh so much) faster.

-## Publications involving this simulation
+## Publications involving this simulation:

 This is an **experimental work in progress**, and more documentation will follow.
 This work has been/will be published in: